One dead and others injured as 120mph Storm Eunice batters UK and Ireland

 Elsewhere, Royal Mail said it “had no choice” but to suspend deliveries in parts of the country due to safety concerns.

+Footage shared online captured planes struggling to land in high winds, damage to the roof of the O2 Arena in London, and the spire of St Thomas Church in Wells, Somerset, crashing to the ground

-But despite the chaos – with swirling gusts felling trees, tossing debris in the air, and damaging homes and buildings, including London’s O2 Arena, which was forced to close – emergency services were forced to issue warnings for people to stay away from the worst-affected areas.
+But despite the chaos, emergency services were forced to issue warnings for people to stay away from the worst-affected areas.

 Roy Stokes, from the Environment Agency, said it was “probably the most stupid thing you can do” to travel to the most exposed places, amid reports of people climbing on to seawalls and swimming in the sea.